 COFOG level II data

-The provision of COFOG level II data has become compulsory with the introduction of ESA 2010.
-The development of COFOG level II data is not completed in many Member States and data needs to be looked at with this in consideration.
+The provision of COFOG level II data at general government level has become compulsory with the introduction of ESA 2010.

 Administrative expenditure data is additionally collected in so-called satellite accounts.
 In general, the amount of expenditure recorded in satellite accounts is expected to exceed the expenditure recorded under the respective COFOG division.
-For social protection, the relevant satellite account is ESSPROS.
 More details on the comparability of COFOG data with satellite accounts data can be found in the COFOG manual.

 Definition of general government total expenditure

 Government total expenditure is defined in ESA 2010, paragraph 8.100 by using as reference a list of ESA 2010 categories.

 Government total expenditure comprises the following categories: